 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-MESA (Multicultural Efforts to end Sexual Assault) is a statewide program focused on including traditionally underserved and underrepresented critical populations in sexual violence prevention efforts.
-MESA works to organize and mobilize local communities in culturally relevant primary prevention strategies to improve the quality of life for individuals and families.
+Multicultural Efforts to End Sexual Assault (MESA) is a statewide program focused on including traditionally underserved and underrepresented critical populations in sexual violence prevention efforts.
+The agency works to organize and mobilize local communities in culturally relevant primary prevention strategies to improve the quality of life for individuals and families.
 For community organizations seeking to work cross-culturally in their prevention efforts, MESA provides training on outreach strategies.
-Currently MESA is conducting a community needs assessment to better understand sexual violence prevention needs in underserved communities.
-Additionally, MESA is mobilizing Native American, Latina, immigrant, African American/Black, Asian, and LGBTQ communities in sexual violence prevention efforts.
+MESA is mobilizing Native American, Latina, immigrant, African American/Black, Asian, LGBTQ communities and college campuses in sexual violence prevention efforts.
 MESA is housed in the College of Agriculture at Purdue University.

 The Indiana Coalition to End Sexual Assault (ICESA) aims to improve the state’s response to victims of sexual assault by bringing awareness to this problem and educating Hoosiers, through primary prevention initiatives, create a culture of care that will, in due course, lead to the end of sexual violence.
 Responding to Indiana’s need for a comprehensive structure to provide post-secondary campuses with support for sexual violence prevention and response efforts, ICESA will work with select college campuses to create a culture that leverages student engagement in the primary prevention of sexual violence.

 Interested in learning more about sexual violence primary prevention?
 Click here.